 Customers access easy-to-use, hi-tech online and mobile banking platforms, yet we are just a phone call or chat away for extra care.
 And no ATM withdrawal fees worldwide – ever!
 Deposit services are FDIC Insured and available for people across the nation.

 Having begun nearly 20 years ago, we understand solar project financing and offer reasonable terms to help buyers make smart investments in their property.
-In the last five years, we’ve financed over 100 solar projects for non-profits like universities, schools and municipalities – as well as commercial enterprises, farmers and families.
+In the last five years, we’ve financed hundreds of solar projects for non-profits like universities, schools and municipalities – as well as commercial enterprises, farmers and families.
 And we’d like to do a lot more!

 Abingdon High School, Illinois

 Ludeking Family, Iowa

 Greenpenny aspires to be a catalyst for positive change by inspiring governments, businesses and individuals to support greater adoption of clean energy.
 As part of the Global Alliance for Banking on Values, member of 1% for the Planet®, and support for the first in the nation Winneshiek Energy District, greenpenny knows collectively we can be a more powerful source to solving the world’s climate problem.
 We’re proud to come from a community with over 10 times our state’s per capita solar average, and one of the highest adoption rates in the nation.
 We have a proven ability to work together and do our part to develop real financial solutions that make economic sense and protect Mother Earth.